-3 Data
+3. Data

-For our empirical analysis, we use data on US household income and consumption from the CEX, the Consumer Expenditure Survey (U.S. Department of Labor, Bureau of Labor Statistics 1999).
+For our empirical analysis, we use data on US household income and consumption from the CEX (US Department of Labor, Bureau of Labor Statistics, 1999).
 This survey is conducted on an annual basis from 1980.
 Notice that although the CEX data on income are not of the best quality, the CEX is the only US dataset that has acceptable consumption as well as income data for the same individuals.6

-3.1 The microdata
+3.1.
+The microdata

-In appendix A, we discuss the construction of the dataset and the way we control for inflation, seasonality, age effects, attrition bias and family composition.
+In Appendix A, we discuss the construction of the dataset and the way we control for inflation, seasonality, age effects, attrition bias and family composition.
 The final dataset contains 42,325 urban households with complete income and consumption data and a reference person (the person or one of the persons who owns or rents the home) who is not retired, not a student nor living in student housing and between 20 and 65 years old.
-This sample is representative for the full CEX sample of households aged between 20 and 65 (see the appendix for a more extensive discussion).
+This sample is representative for the full CEX sample of households aged between 20 and 65 (see the Appendix for a more extensive discussion).

 From the individual level data on consumption and income, we construct a synthetic panel dataset of second moments for five 10-year cohorts.
 Households are assigned to a cohort based on the age of the reference person in 1980.
 For example, cohort 45 consists of households with a reference person between 41 and 50 years old in 1980.
 In 1990, the average age of this cohort was 55 years.
-Table 1 shows the structure of the dataset and reports cell sizes by cohort-year cells.
+Table 1 presents the structure of the dataset and reports cell sizes by cohort-year cells.
 To avoid sample sizes that are too small to get a good estimate of the second moments, we eliminate cells with average age below 25 or above 60 (these cells are shaded in the table).
-This implies that over time the oldest cohorts exit and younger cohorts enter the sample and guarantees that the average age of the sample is roughly constant over time, although the evolution of age shows a 'clunky' pattern, gradually increasing each year and sharply decreasing in years when cohorts enter or exit the sample.
-The secondary dataset contains 75 cohort-year cells with a median cell size of 602 households.7
+This implies that over time the oldest cohorts exit and younger cohorts